sehee22/comp1073_w06/README.md

 # COMP1073 - Client-side JavaScript

-:heart_eyes_cat:

-What would you do to add 'perfect' to the last of the dscCats array?
+:smiley_cat: What would you do to add 'perfect' to the last of the dscCats array?
 (Choose everything it can be applied)

 ```js